XilefEel/MindNest/README.md

 > Your mind deserves a cozy nest. 🪺

-MindNest is an all-in-one desktop productivity app where you create **Nests** (workspaces) and fill them with whatever **Nestlings** (tools) you need, like notes, boards, planners, galleries, bookmarks, mind maps, and more.
+MindNest is a cozy desktop productivity app where you create **Nests** (workspaces) and fill them with whatever **Nestlings** (tools) you need, like notes, boards, planners, galleries, bookmarks, mind maps, and more.

-Built with Tauri and React for beautiful UI and native performance.
+Built with Tauri and React for a lightweight, native feel.

+## Why MindNest?

+Most productivity apps nowadays are incredibly powerful, but I only ever used them to make some simple notes, quick to-do lists, and maybe a few bookmarks.
+In the end, I only use like 5% of their features, and the rest just adds to the complexity.

+MindNest is built around one idea: give me a handful of simple, focused tools that I'll actually use, without having to manage an entire ecosystem.

 ## Screenshots